alanceloth/dataWarehouseLowBudget/README.md

 winget install DuckDB.cli
 ```

-# The project
+# Project Overview

-This project uses the duckdb as a local database and to serve as a developer ambience.
-The raw data of this project was some .csv files (2GB of csv files) that have been loaded inside the duckdb database.
-The purpose of the duckdb is to get the csv files, create a table in a local database file, and then export this table to a .parquet file in a AWS S3 Bucket.
+This project utilizes DuckDB as a local database for development purposes.
+The raw data for this project comprises several .csv files, totaling 2GB, which have been loaded into the DuckDB database.
+The primary objective of DuckDB is to take the .csv files, create a table in a local database file, and subsequently export this table to a .parquet file in an AWS S3 Bucket.

-Then, we use the dbt to get this data from AWS S3 Bucket and do some transformations, and load in a database local file.

-The dbt also build a local documentation for all the transformations, schemas, testing and everithing related to this layer of the project.
+Following this, the project leverages dbt (data build tool) to retrieve data from the AWS S3 Bucket, perform transformations, and load it into a local database file.
+Additionally, dbt is responsible for generating a local documentation covering all transformations, schemas, tests, and other relevant information within this layer of the project.

+## TODO List

+- [x] Extract data from .csv files into DuckDB
+- [x] Create the transactions table from the appended files
+- [x] Export the transactions table to a local .parquet file
+- [x] Export the transactions table to a .parquet file in the AWS S3 Bucket
+- [x] Establish the dbt project
+- [x] Retrieve data from the AWS S3 Bucket into dbt
+- [x] Create the transaction table within the dbt project
+- [x] Define the transaction table schema in the dbt project (including tests for each column)
+- [x] Initial testing and building of the dbt project
+- [ ] Decompose the transaction table into Fact and Dimension tables
+- [ ] Create schemas for Fact and Dimension tables in the dbt project (including tests for each column)
+- [ ] Second round of testing and building for the dbt project
+- [ ] Update dbt documentation with comprehensive details related to the project
+- [ ] Publish the dbt documentation on GitHub Pages

 # Contact